Content Map Terms

 The sooner you use emergency contraception, the more likely it is to prevent pregnancy.
 Overall:

-• The copper IUD is the most effective form of emergency contraception.
-It is inserted by a doctor and can prevent almost all pregnancy.
+• A copper IUD is the most effective form of emergency contraception.
+It is inserted by a doctor and can almost always prevent pregnancy.

-• A prescription pill with ulipristal acetate (such as ella) works better for most woman to prevent pregnancy than the pill with levonorgestrel.
+• A prescription pill with ulipristal acetate (such as ella) works better in most cases to prevent pregnancy than the pill with levonorgestrel.
 If you have used hormonal birth control in the last week or have been using the shot, the prescription pill may not work well for you.

-• Emergency contraceptive pills with levonorgestrel are not as effective as the copper IUD or ulipristal acetate.
+• Emergency contraceptive pills may not be as effective.
 But they are available without a prescription at most drugstores and sexual health clinics.

-If you are overweight or obese, emergency contraception pills may not work as well to prevent a pregnancy.
-Talk with your doctor about methods that aren't affected by your weight, such as the copper IUD.
+If you are overweight, emergency contraception pills may not work as well to prevent a pregnancy.
+Talk with your doctor about methods that aren't affected by your weight, such as an IUD.

 Emergency contraception may cause some side effects.